IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    docker build . --no-cache -t modresorts:latest
    ```

-   The base Liberty image is pulled down and used to create the image that includes your migrated application.
+   The base Open Liberty image is pulled down and used to create the image that includes your migrated application.
 You should receive the message **Successfully tagged modresorts:latest** when the build completes (approximately 2-3 minutes.)

 1. Once the container image is built, create a container instance from the image and confirm that it is working correctly: